wasmerio/old-docs.wasmer.io/docs/wapm/getting-started.md

 ## **Basic Usage**

-With the tools installed, one can easily start using universal wasm binaries by using the `install` command of *wapm-cli*:
+With the tools installed, one can easily start using universal WASM binaries by using the `install` command of *wapm-cli*:

 `wapm install cowsay`